 As always, send questions to firstname.lastname@example.org.
 You can subscribe to The Firewall & Iceberg Podcast over at the iTunes Store, where you can also rate us and comment on us.
 Or you can always follow our RSS Feed, download the MP3 file, subscribe on IHeartRadio or stream it on Dan's blog.

 There's also now a complete archive of all the podcasts to date.

 I usually oppose the convention wisdom that says that bringing couples together ruins sitcoms, but even I couldn't ignore a coupling's devastating recent impact on one of my favorite sitcoms.
 Season 2 of "New Girl," which was mostly devoted to the flirtation between Zooey Descanel's Jess and Jake Johnson's Nick, was at times the best comedy on television.
 Season 3 of "New Girl," in which Jess and Nick were a firmly-established couple, was an absolute mess, until finally creator Liz Meriwether and her writers hit the eject button on the whole idea and had the relationship fall apart in the space of an episode.

 CBS has named English actor James Corden as the new host of "The Late Late Show," where he will succeed the departing Craig Ferguson sometime in 2015.

 "The Leftovers" wrapped up its first season earlier this evening.
 A review of the finale coming up just as soon as we have different physiques...

-A quick review of tonight's "The Newsroom" coming up just as soon as I make this coin disappear...
+A review of tonight's "Masters of Sex" coming up just as soon as I make this coin disappear...

-A quick review of tonight's "Dexter" coming up just as soon as I turn up the relaxing strings...
+A review of tonight's "The Bridge" coming up just as soon as I turn up the relaxing strings...